onepopcorn/video-split/README.md

 ## TO DO

-Minify resulting scripts & assets.
-Change
+* Minify resulting scripts & assets
+* Change gulp-ruby-sass for PostCSS
+* Make a preloader class with text messages enabled
+* Make a browser minimum capabilities to allow the experience